 SBI / Devices / FTM - trust validation does not fail even after partner deactivation.

 Policies

+You can use the ‘Policies’ section/card for creation and management of Policy Group, Authentication Policy, Datashare, You should have privileges of both; Partner Admin and Policy Manager.

-This card is accessible only if both Partner Admin and Policy Manager roles are configured.
+This card / Section is accessible only if both Partner Admin and Policy Manager roles are configured / allocated.

-In UI - both PARTNER_ADMIN and POLICYMANAGER roles should be granted for the card to appear in the dashboard.
+In UI - both Partner Admin and Policy Manager roles must have been granted for the card to appear in the dashboard.

-As a partner admin cum policy manager - creation and management of Policy Group, Authentication Policy, Datashare Policy is enabled within Policies card.

-l

-On clicking Policies card, 3 Tabs- Policy Group, Authentication Policy, Datashare Policy are displayed.
-Policy group tab is selected by default.
+On clicking Policies card, three tabs - Policy Group, Authentication Policy, Datashare Policy are displayed, Policy Groups tab is selected by default.